Lucia Palermo

-Lucia Palermo (born 30 September 1985) is an Argentine rower.
+Lucia Fernanda Palermo (born 30 September 1985) is an Argentine rower.
 At the 2004 Olympics, she competed in the women's lightweight sculls with Milka Kraljev, finishing in 17th place.
 She competed in the single sculls race at the 2012 Summer Olympics and placed 3rd in Final D and 21st overall.

 At the 2012 South American Rowing Championships, she and Maria Gabriela Best won the women's double sculls.